City-of-Helsinki/drupal-module-helfi-ahjo-org-chart/README.md

 - Root organisation id - from where to start/keep sync
 - Max depth for sync

-It has a cron hook that syncs at the set interval in config all the orgs under the configured root org id and max depth
+It has a cron hook that syncs at the set interval in config all the orgs under the configured root org id and max depth.

 The twig for the paragraph is here - https://github.com/City-of-Helsinki/drupal-hdbt/pull/651